earthlab/el-drones/docs/03_post-mission_sync_local_to_S3.md

 5. Sync data from S3 bucket to your local drive
     - Type `aws s3 sync <source_path> <target_path>`
     - e.g., `aws s3 sync s3://wogwogrep4 D:\`
+    - Data successfully transfers if moved from one folder path to another.
+Not successful for me (AIS) when I try transferring a file path
     - Data download!